The Solid Gold Cadillac

-The Solid Gold Cadillac is a 1956 comedy film directed by Richard Quine and written by Abe Burrows, Howard Teichmann, and George S. Kaufman.
+The Solid Gold Cadillac is a 1956 American comedy film directed by Richard Quine and written by Abe Burrows, Howard Teichmann, and George S. Kaufman.
 It was adapted from the hit Broadway play of the same name by Teichmann and Kaufman that pillories big business and corrupt businessmen.
 The film stars Judy Holliday and Paul Douglas.
 The film is in black-and-white except for the final scene, which is presented in Technicolor.

 Plot

-At a shareholders meeting for International Projects, a billion-dollar corporation, John T. Blessington announces that he is replacing Edward L. McKeever, the company's founder, president and chairman of the board who is resigning to work for the federal government in Washington D.C.
-Laura Partridge, a stockholder with just ten shares, infuriates the company's arrogant, self-serving executives with her incessant questioning during the meeting and continues to do so in subsequent meetings.
+At a shareholders' meeting for International Projects, a billion-dollar corporation, John T. Blessington announces that he is replacing Edward L. McKeever, the company's founder, president and chairman of the board who is resigning to serve as Secretary of Defense in Washington D.C.
+Laura Partridge, a stockholder with just ten shares, infuriates the company's arrogant, self-serving executives by repeatedly exercising her right to ask questions during the meeting.

 Blessington devises a plan to hire Laura for the meaningless position of director of shareholder relations in order to keep her occupied and out of the executives' business.
 He assigns her a secretary named Amelia with secret instructions to obstruct Laura as much as possible.
 With no substantial job duties, Laura begins to write letters to the stockholders.
 She gains Amelia's friendship and assistance by helping her develop a romantic relationship with the office manager.

 When the directors discover that Amelia is helping Laura, they fire Amelia.
-However, Laura discovers that Blessington's unqualified brother-in-law Harry Harkness has driven an apparent competitor into bankruptcy, unaware that International Projects actually owns the company.
+However, Laura discovers that Blessington's unqualified brother-in-law Harry Harkness has driven an apparent competitor into bankruptcy, unaware that International Projects actually owns the smaller company.
 With that as leverage, she gets Amelia rehired.

 Still determined to neutralize Laura, the board sends her to Washington to persuade McKeever to award them some government contracts.
-She agrees to go, but secretly intends to convince McKeever to return and retake control from the crooked board even though he has sold his shares in the company.
+She agrees to go, but secretly intends to convince McKeever to return and retake control from the crooked board even though, when assuming his Cabinet position, he had sold his shares in the company to avoid any conflict of interest.
 After Laura tells him about Harry's blunder, McKeever agrees to leave his government post and try to wrest control of the company.
 However, Blessington and his men block his attempt, and Laura quits.

-McKeever brings the company to court, arguing that sending Laura to persuade him violated the lobbying laws, as she was not a registered lobbyist.
-When Laura is forced to admit on the stand that she had a romantic reason for seeing McKeever, the case is dropped.
-However, many of the smaller investors with whom Laura had forged relationships through her letters send their proxy votes, granting Laura the right to vote their shares.
+McKeever takes the company to court, arguing that sending Laura to persuade him violated the lobbying laws, as she was not a registered lobbyist.
+When Laura is forced to admit on the stand that she had a romantic reason for seeing McKeever, the judge throws the case out.
+However, many of the smaller investors with whom Laura had forged relationships through her letters have sent her their proxy votes, granting Laura the right to vote their shares.
 Laura and McKeever use these votes to replace the entire board.
 At a meeting of the new board, it is revealed that Laura has married McKeever.

 For its final scene, the film changes from black-and-white to color, showing the small stockholders' wedding gift to Laura, a gleaming solid gold Cadillac that she drives around Manhattan.